gvsurenderreddy/sshkey-manager/readme.md

 This will greatly decrease your key generatation time.

-**Your web daemon will need write access to the save location for the public/private keys.
+**The user that is running the apache server, generally the "wwwrun" user, will will need write access to the save location for the public/private keys.

 Legal
 -----